Neuroleptic malignant syndrome: Treatment

 NMS is a medical emergency and can lead to death if untreated.
-The first step is to stop the antipsychotic medication and treat the hyperthermia aggressively, such as with cooling blankets or ice packs to the axillae and groin.
+The first step is to stop the culprit medication and treat the hyperthermia aggressively, such as with cooling blankets or ice packs to the axillae and groin.
+Acetaminophen is commonly used as an anti-pyretic.
 Supportive care in an intensive care unit capable of circulatory and ventilatory support is crucial.
+In those unable to control their secretions, or who have muscle spams of the respiratory muscles, mechanical ventilation may be needed.

 The best pharmacological treatment is still unclear.
-Dantrolene has been used when needed to reduce muscle rigidity, and more recently dopamine pathway medications such as bromocriptine have shown benefit.
+Dantrolene has been used when needed to reduce muscle rigidity, and dopamine pathway medications such as bromocriptine have shown benefit.
+Dantrolene may act centrally on thermoregulatory pathways to lower the temperature.
+Dantrolene also inhibits calcium release from the muscle sarcoplasmic reticulum to cause muscle relaxation.

 Amantadine is another treatment option due to its dopaminergic and anticholinergic effects.

 Apomorphine may be used however its use is supported by little evidence.
 Benzodiazepines may be used to control agitation.
-Highly elevated blood myoglobin levels can result in kidney damage, therefore aggressive intravenous hydration with diuresis may be required.
+Highly elevated blood myoglobin levels from muscle breakdown (rhabdomyolysis) can result in kidney damage, therefore aggressive intravenous hydration with diuresis may be required.
 When recognized early NMS can be successfully managed; however, up to 10% of cases can be fatal.

 Should the affected person subsequently require an antipsychotic, trialing a low dose of a low-potency atypical antipsychotic is recommended.

+Electroconvulsive therapy may be used in life threatening cases of NMS that are refractory to first line treatments.

 Prognosis

 The prognosis is best when identified early and treated aggressively.
-In these cases NMS is not usually fatal.
-In earlier studies the mortality rates from NMS ranged from 20%–38%, but by 2009 mortality rates were reported to have fallen below 10% over the previous two decades due to early recognition and improved management.
-Re-introduction to the drug that originally caused NMS to develop may also trigger a recurrence, although in most cases it does not.
+In earlier studies the mortality rates of NMS ranged from 20%–38%, but by 2009 mortality rates were reported to have fallen below 10% over the previous two decades due to early recognition and improvements in management.
+Re-introduction of antipsychotics after NMS may trigger a recurrence, although in most cases it does not.
+With recurrence rate being 4.2% in a small, population based study.

-Memory impairment is a consistent feature of recovery from NMS, and is usually temporary though in some cases may become persistent.

 Epidemiology

 Pooled data suggest the incidence of NMS is between 0.2%–3.23%.
-However, greater physician awareness coupled with increased use of atypical anti-psychotics have likely reduced the prevalence of NMS.
-Additionally, young males are particularly susceptible and the male:female ratio has been reported to be as high as 2:1.
+However, greater awareness coupled with increased use of atypical anti-psychotics have likely reduced the prevalence of NMS.
+Additionally, young males are particularly susceptible and the male to female ratio has been reported to be as high as 2:1.